 For each round, problem packets will be made available to competitors via email 48 hours before they are scheduled to argue the case.
 The problems are closed research; students are not permitted to do any outside research beyond what is contained within the problem packet.
 As a result, competitors should not need and are discouraged from using the entire 48-hour period to prepare.
 In addition, competitors may not discuss the Hardt Cup problems with anyone (even non-competitors).

 Following the completion of Round Three, each competitor’s highest score and two lowest scores will be dropped, and the rest of the scores will be averaged.
 The top 10% of the 1L class (a minimum of 20 people) will be invited to join the Moot Court Board.
-In the event of a tie for the twentieth highest score, each competitor sharing that score will be selected for Board membership.
-Additionally, the top eight competitors will be invited to compete in the final rounds, consisting of quarterfinal and semifinal rounds and the final argument between the top two competitors for the Hardt Cup trophy.
+In the event of a tie for the last qualifying score, each competitor sharing that score will be selected for Board membership.
+Additionally, the top sixteen competitors will be invited to compete in the final rounds, consisting of the octofinal, quarterfinal, and semifinal rounds and then the final argument between the top two competitors for the Hardt Cup trophy.

 EXAMPLES OF ORAL ARGUMENTS